-1 Easement widths mentioned in the above table are the minimum, as a wider easement may be required for larger drainage infrastructure, additional services, and for ease of maintenance.
+&lt;sup>1 Easement widths mentioned in the above table are the minimum, as a wider easement may be required for larger drainage infrastructure, additional services, and for ease of maintenance.

 - D05.16.04.
-The inter allotment drainage pipe shall be generally a minimum 1.0m clear of the outer edge of a pipe from the rear boundary of the allotment and shall be designed to accept the concentrated drainage from buildings on each allotment for flow rates having a design AEP (ARI) the same as the "minor" street drainage system. - D05.16.05.
-Inter allotment drainage pits shall be located at all changes of direction, Pits horizontal and vertical.
-Pits should generally be a minimum of 1.0m clear from the outer edge to the side boundary.
+The inter allotment drainage pipe shall be generally on a minimum 1.0m alignment clear of the outer edge of a pipe from the rear boundary of the allotment and shall be designed to accept the concentrated drainage from buildings on each allotment for flow rates having a design AEP (ARI) the same as the "minor" street drainage system. - Alignment - D05.16.05.
+Inter allotment drainage pits shall be located at all changes of direction, horizontal and vertical.
 Pits shall be constructed of reinforced concrete (steel or fibre reinforcement).
-Pits shall be constructed with a concrete lid finished flush with the surface of works. - D05.16.06.
-Inter allotment drainage pipes shall have a minimum longitudinal gradient of Grade 0.5% or as required to achieve self-cleansing velocity, whichever is greater. - D05.16.07.
-Where inter allotment drainage and sewer mains are laid adjacent to each other, a minimum horizontal clear distance of 0.60m and a minimum vertical clear distance of 0.30m, between the outer edges of pipes and / or pits shall be maintained. - D05.16.08.
-All drainage pipes within an easement shall maintain a minimum of 1.0m clear distance from the edge of the easement to the outer edge of the pipe.
+Pits shall be constructed with a concrete lid finished flush with the surface of works.